fabiofabrizi/pands-project/README.md

 ## Files

-There's lots of files - here's an explanation of them:
+An explanation of the files in this repository is below:

 **converter2.py**
 This pulls directly from the main archive at UCI and converts it to a CSV format with headers